Fugue in 3 Voices

 Upcoming exhibition

-Baltimore-based artist Linling Lu is best known for her sonically inspired circular paintings, which have been exhibited in museums and public collections around the world.
-Her hard-edge paintings are composed of concentric rings of color that appear to vibrate, and the shades of color in her paintings respond to the sounds she hears in music.
-Lu meticulously paints each band of color by hand, using bands of varying widths to evoke musical contemplations and creating paintings that range up to 9 feet in diameter.
+Baltimore and Washington, DC-based artist Linling Lu is best known for her circular paintings inspired by classical and contemporary music, which have been exhibited in museums and public collections around the world.
+Her work is based on her multifaceted and multilayered exploration of music.
+To unite and expand experiences of art and music, the artist translates complex musical information into painting, from an expansive view of an entire composition to a small group of notes in a measure.
+Her hard-edge paintings are composed of concentric rings of color that appear to vibrate and resonate with the sounds she hears in music.
+Lu meticulously paints each band of color by hand, using bands of varying widths to evoke musical contemplations and creating paintings that range up to nine feet in diameter.

-For this installation, Lu created new pieces inspired by symphonic works that have been featured in the Naples Philharmonic’s Masterworks series: Dvořák’s Symphony No. 9, “From the New World,” Stravinsky’s The Rite of Spring and Beethoven’s Symphony No. 3, “Eroica.”
-Just as a fugue interweaves different musical voices, this exhibition will weave the influence of these three composers together into one cohesive installation that invites the viewer to consider music with their eyes as well as their ears.
-This synthesis of musical and visual sources of inspiration is deeply ingrained in Lu’s artistic practice: Trained as a classical pianist, she continues to find inspiration in the study of music, and practices piano in her studio between painting sessions.
+For this installation, Linling Lu: Fugue in 3 Voices, Lu created new pieces inspired by the works of three master composers: Ludwig van Beethoven, Antonín Dvořák and Igor Stravinsky, referencing works featured in the Naples Philharmonic’s Masterworks series during the 2025-26 and 2026-27 seasons.
+Just as a fugue interweaves different musical voices, this exhibition will entwine the influences of these three composers together into one cohesive installation that invites the viewer to consider music with their eyes as well as their ears.
+This synthesis of musical and visual sources of inspiration is deeply ingrained in Lu’s artistic practice: A classically trained pianist, she continues to find inspiration in the study of music and practices piano in her studio between painting sessions.

 Visit The Baker Museum